weichiet/Deploying-a-Hadoop-Cluster/ambari/love-hate/README.md

 ## Questions
 Q1: Which subreddit has the highest love index?
-A: Random_Acts_Of_Amazon with 0.6775 love index.
+A: 'Random_Acts_Of_Amazon' with 0.6775 love index.

 Q2: Which subreddit has the lowest love index?
-A: ukpolitics with -0.3603 love index.
+A: 'ukpolitics' with -0.3603 love index.

 ## Files
 `mapper.py`: mapper of this problem